Updated: August 11, 2022 by Kristen Chapple

 Nuts come in various versions and we use them as a snack, in various dishes as well as in deserts due to their unique texture and taste.
 You might know that some of them are toxic for dogs but what about your cat?
 Can cats eat nuts?
 Let us find out together!

 Nuts have a lot of fat and this means that they can lead to weight gain for your pet.
 They contain proteins, minerals and some fats that are healthy for us but cats cannot digest them properly.
 Humans are omnivores so we are equipped to digest nuts but cats are carnivores and they will have difficulties with other sources of food.

 The high fat content of nuts can lead to stomach problems if your cat eats too many of them and the effects can manifest themselves in the form of vomiting or diarrhea.
 Aside from the weight gain that comes from eating fat, if your cat eats too much fat regularly then pancreatitis can start to develop and it can lead to kidney failure so it is a better idea to keep nuts to a minimum.

-Chocolate is really dangerous for cats so never think about offering some chocolate dipped nuts to a cat (or a dog for that matter)!
-We have seen some nuts covered in things like paprika or even onion powder and these are also dangerous so if you are going to feed your cat some nuts it is important to choose the unflavored and unsalted ones.
+Chocolate is really dangerous for cats so never think about offering some chocolate-dipped nuts to a cat (or a dog for that matter)!
+We have seen some nuts covered in things like paprika or even onion powder and these are also dangerous so if you are going to feed your cat some peanuts or cashews it is important to choose the unflavored and unsalted ones.

 They can eat them but they have too much fat so they aren’t a healthy option.